-Kapha when increased produces weak digestive activity, excess salivation, lassitude, laziness, a feeling of heaviness, white discoloration, coldness, looseness of the body parts, difficulty in breathing due to excess phlegm, cough, cold and an excess of sleep.
+Kapha when increased produces weak digestive activity, excess salivation, lassitude, laziness, a feeling of heaviness, white discoloration, coldness, looseness of the body parts, difficulty in breathing due to excess phlegm, cough, cold, and an excess of sleep.

 Follow a Kapha pacifying diet.
 Use Astringent, pungent and bitter tastes in your diet.
-Use heating spices like pepper, ginger, allspice, turmeric, cinnamon, and a bit of saffron and nutmeg in food.
+Use heating spices like pepper, ginger, allspice, turmeric, cinnamon, and a bit of saffron and nutmeg in the food.
 Use mustard oil or olive oil for cooking.
 Use warm food and always take a warm (not cool or cold) bath.

 Have Kapha balancing tea like ginger and tulsi tea or turmeric and honey tea.
 Never boil honey.
 Add it to tea after it’s cooled.
-Use herbs like triphala, long pepper powder, neem and terminalia chebula according to the advice of your practitioner.
-Take a powder called trikatu in a dose of ½ teaspoon mixed in 1 teaspoon of honey twice a day until symptoms disappear.
+Use herbs like triphala, long pepper powder, neem, and terminalia chebula according to the advice of your practitioner.
+Take a powder called trikatu in a dose of ½ teaspoon mixed with 1 teaspoon of honey twice a day until symptoms disappear.
 Do exercise so that you sweat.
 Do dry fomentation on parts that are cold.

-A decrease of Kapha causes dizziness, a feeling of emptiness, palpitations and looseness of the joints.
+A decrease of Kapha causes dizziness, a feeling of emptiness, palpitations a,nd looseness of the joints.

-Take rest and use ghee, sugar and milk in your diet.
+Take rest and use ghee, sugar, and milk in your diet.
 Take sweet fruits and watery vegetables and cereals.Sleep for 8-10 hours.